Siddhesh19991/ETL_pipeline_Airflow/README.md

 3. Transform and Load: Transform the data into the desired format and load it into an S3 bucket for further analysis, dashboard creation, or machine learning.

-Note: To get a better understanding of how to do transform the data, I entered the API link into the browser to see how the response looks like:
+Note: To get a better understanding of how to transform the data, I entered the API link into the browser to see what the response looks like:
 <img width="1588" alt="Screenshot 2024-07-27 at 8 33 09 PM" src="https://github.com/user-attachments/assets/673dbd19-9691-49f9-bdf0-91973b26ea61">